irvinecodingclub/irvinecodingclub.github.io/about.md

 *"We are the movement of students building the classes we wish we could take."*, [hackclub.com](https://github.com/hackclub)

 In 2020, Irvine Coding Club (ICC) was founded as a school CS club (Rancho SJ).
 The orgnization was created as a student run community service orgnization for CS enthusiasts.
-Soon ICC has grown to a non profit organization in Orange County with areas beyond CS, including math, robotics, art, debate, writing etc.
+Soon ICC has grown to a non profit organization in Californa with areas beyond CS, including math, robotics, art, debate, writing etc.
 <link href='https://fonts.googleapis.com/css?family=Open+Sans:400,300,300italic,400italic,600,600italic,700,700italic' rel='stylesheet' type='text/css'>

 <!-- The Timeline -->